Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Computations

 \subsection{Video Co-localization}

 The first application we consider is the video co-localization problem from computer vision, where the goal is to track an object across different video frames.
 We used the YouTube-Objects dataset\footnote{We obtained the data from \url{https://github.com/Simon-Lacoste-Julien/ linearFW}.} and the problem formulation of Joulin et. al \cite{Joulin2014}.
-This consists of minimizing a quadratic function $f(\x) = \frac{1}{2}\x^TA\x + \mathbf{b}^T \x$, where $\x \in \mathbb{R}^{660}$, $A \in \mathbb{R}^{660 \times 660}$ and $\mathbf{b}\in \mathbb{R}^{660}$, over a flow polytope, the convex hull of paths in a network.
+This consists of minimizing a quadratic function $h(x) = \frac{1}{2}x^\top Ax + {b}^\top x$, where $x \in \mathbb{R}^{660}$, $A \in \mathbb{R}^{660 \times 660}$ and ${b}\in \mathbb{R}^{660}$, over a flow polytope, the convex hull of paths in a network.
 Our linear minimization oracle over the flow polytope amounts to computing a shortest path in the corresponding directed acyclic graph.
 We now present the computational results.

-We find that {\sc Shadow-CG} and {\sc Shadow-CG$^2$} have a lower iteration count than other CG variants DICG, AFW and PFW (slightly higher than PGD) for this experiment.
-In particular, {\sc Shadow-CG$^2$} takes slightly more iterations than \textsc{Shadow-CG}, but takes significantly less wall-clock time (i.e., close to CG) without assuming oracle access to shadow, thus obtaining the best of both worlds.
-Moreover, without assuming oracle access, {\sc Shadow-CG} improves on the wall-clock time compared to PGD and {\sc Shadow-Walk} (close to CG).
+{We find that {\sc Shadow-CG} and {\sc Shadow-CG$^2$} have a lower iteration count than other CG variants DICG, AFW and PFW (slightly higher than PGD) for this experiment.
+In particular, {\sc Shadow-CG$^2$} takes slightly more iterations than \textsc{Shadow-CG}, but takes significantly less wall-clock time (i.e., close to CG) without assuming oracle access to shadow}, {i.e., when we include the time needed to compute the shadow in our running times}, thus obtaining the best of both worlds.
+Moreover, without assuming oracle access to the shadow computation, {\sc Shadow-CG} improves on the wall-clock time compared to PGD and {\sc Shadow-Walk} (close to CG).
 We also find that assuming access to shadow oracle, the {\sc Shadow-CG} algorithm outperforms the CG variants both in iteration count and wall-clock time.
-For completeness, we also compare these different algorithms with respect to the duality gap $\innerprod{-\nabla f(\x_t)}{\mathbf{v}_t - \x_t}$ \eqref{Wolfe-gap} in Figure \ref{fig: computations - video2}.
+As is common in analyzing FW variants, we compare these different algorithms with respect to the duality gap $\innerprod{-\nabla h(\iter{x}{t})}{\iter{v}{t} - \iter{x}{t}}$ \eqref{Wolfe-gap} in Figure \ref{fig: computations - video2}.